pirl-unc/trust_published/readme.md

 This docker image sets up the environment to run the version of TRUST that was published: https://media.nature.com/original/nature-assets/ng/journal/v49/n4/extref/ng.3820-s2.zip

 This needs to be run on bam files.
-Theyu previously recommended Bowtie2 or MapSlice to run the bams so I would suggest making your bams with those to avoid having to optomize parameters for STAR. https://bitbucket.org/liulab/trust
+They previously recommended Bowtie2 or MapSlice to run the bams so I would suggest making your bams with those to avoid having to optomize parameters for STAR. https://bitbucket.org/liulab/trust

 Interestingly the program and the readme say all rights reserved while the license is GNU.